 Arbe is driving a radar revolution, paving the way for an autonomous future, utilizing an outstanding, truly safe, commercially viable, 4D Imaging solution.
-As a global leader in radar technology, Arbe enables safe roads today paving the way to full autonomy for passenger cars, autonomous trucks, delivery robots, RoboTaxies, commercial vehicles, and empowering a wide array of safety applications with advanced sensing and paradigm-changing perception.
+As a global leader in radar technology, Arbe enables safe roads today paving the way to full autonomy for passenger cars, autonomous trucks, delivery robots, robotaxies, commercial vehicles, and empowering a wide array of safety applications with advanced sensing and paradigm-changing perception.

-Founded in 2015 by Chief Executive Officer Kobi Marenko, Chief Technology Officer Dr. Noam Arkind, and Chief Operations Officer Oz Fixman, our breakthrough technology has transformed radar as a sensor for ADAS (advanced driver assistance systems) and autonomous vehicles from the chip-level up, with technological breakthroughs across all core components.
-As a result, we have created what we believe is the only imaging radar sensor that meets the demanding performance, safety, and cost requirements for Level 2+ through Level 5 autonomous vehicles, bypassing the traditional limitations of legacy radar technology-low resolution, inability to sense stationary objects, high false alarm rate, lack of resolution, to name a few.
-Integrating the advanced hardware with our custom AI stack enables support for advanced perception capabilities at mass market prices, with top performance in all environments, weather, and lighting.
+Founded in 2015 by Chief Executive Officer Kobi Marenko, Chief Technology Officer Dr. Noam Arkind, and former Chief Operations Officer Oz Fixman, our breakthrough technology has transformed radar as a sensor for ADAS (advanced driver assistance systems) and autonomous vehicles from the chip-level up, with technological breakthroughs across all core components.
+As a result, we have created what we believe is the only imaging radar sensor that meets the demanding performance, safety, and cost requirements for Level 2+ through Level 5 autonomous vehicles, bypassing the traditional limitations of legacy radar technology- low resolution, inability to sense stationary objects, high false alarm rate, lack of resolution, to name a few.
+Integrating the advanced hardware with our custom AI stack enables support for advanced perception capabilities at mass market prices, with top performance in all environments, weather and lighting.

-Our 4D Imaging Radar, which is at least 10 times more detailed than any other radar on the market, sets a new standard for safety in the industry, and is designed to enable accurate and reliable sensing in some of the most challenging use cases that autonomous vehicles can encounter on a regular basis - such as providing free space mapping in a tunnel, detecting a tire on the road ahead in heavy rain, tracking pedestrians in the dark.
-This is achieved by the development of a chipset with the highest channel count in the industry, proprietary radar processing algorithms, and our industry first radar based perception applications.
+Our 4D imaging radar, delivering an image that we believe is 100 times more detailed than any commercial radar on the market, sets a new standard for safety in the industry, and is designed to enable accurate and reliable sensing in some of the most challenging use cases that autonomous vehicles can encounter on a regular basis - such as providing free space mapping in a tunnel, detecting a tire on the road ahead in heavy rain, tracking pedestrians in the dark.
+This is achieved by the development of a chipset with the highest channel count in the industry, proprietary radar processing algorithms, and our industry first radar-based perception applications.

 Our advanced semiconductors technology has made us one of the leading providers for the world's top OEMs.
-With 132 employees, as of March 31, 2022, we have scaled to over 30 evaluation projects and were have been advised that we are on the short list with 17 OEM, robotaxis, delivery robots, and autonomous trucks projects.
+With 127 employees, as of March 1, 2023, we have scaled to over 30 evaluation projects and were have been advised that we are on the short list with 9 OEM, robotaxis, delivery robots, and autonomous trucks projects.
 Our imaging radar was selected by AutoX to enable its fully autonomous robotaxi fleet.
-We were selected for a pre-production project with a Top 5 global OEM, which is progressing towards selection in 2022.
+We were selected for a production oriented development project with a Top 4 global OEM and three other OEMs, which are progressing towards selection in 2023.
 A Top 10 global OEM selected us for an "Imaging Radar - based perception" project.
 BAIC Group has announced that our technology will be installed on its mass-produced Level 2.5 / Level 3 models.
 Our solution was also selected for a smart mobility project.

-The automotive radar industry has an estimated total addressable market opportunity of approximately \$11 billion in 202° .
-Our model to capture this opportunity is to directly work with top established Tier 1 automotive suppliers in order to power their next generation radars.
-Correspondingly, we have successfully established relationships with five tier-1 suppliers who are building production radars based on our chipset, including Valeo, Weifu, Hirain, and Qamcom and a leading radar company that has commenced design in the fourth quarter of 2021.
-While there is a recognized chip shortage and supply chain challenges that will continue to impact global markets in 2022, GlobalFoundries has advised us that it will have the capacity necessary to meet our commitments based on our forecasts for 2022 and 2023.
-GlobalFoundries is our chip manufacturer and is responsible for chip production and supply chain management.
+The automotive radar industry is expected to have an estimated total addressable market opportunity of approximately $11 \text{ billion in } 2025^6$.
+Our model to capture this opportunity is to work directly with top established Tier 1 automotive suppliers in order to power their next generation radars.
+Correspondingly, we have established relationships with six Tier-1 suppliers who are building production radars based on our chipset, including Veoneer, Valeo, Weifu, Hirain, and Qamcom.
+While there is a recognized chip shortage and supply chain challenges that will continue to impact global markets in 2023, GlobalFoundries, our chip manufacturer which is responsible for chip production and supply chain management, has advised us that it will have the capacity necessary to meet our commitments based on our forecasts for 2023 and 2024.